DeFidelity/DeFidelity/README.md

 ### Interest

-- I'm looking forward to elevating my skill by working with more experienced software engineers from around the world, I never stop learning and I enjoy solving my problems which makes me stronger with my skill, I'll be a right choice to work with.
+- I'm looking forward to elevating my skill by working with more experienced software engineers from around the world, I never stop learning and I enjoy solving my problems which makes me stronger with my skill, I'll be a right choice to join your teaam.

 ## Languages
 - English